 In some cases, chronic pain leads to significant interference in daily activities and the inability to carry out everyday tasks such as walking, going up and down stairs, even sleep can be difficult and uncomfortable.
 This type of pain, which is often linked with arthritis, is becoming more common with the aging population.

 If you are experiencing chronic joint pain, you are not alone.
-There are methods of regenerative medicine including stem cell therapy that can help you find relief from chronic pain.
+There are methods of regenerative medicine including stem cells that can help you find relief from chronic pain.

 Joint pain occurs where two or more bones meet, commonly in the knees, hips, shoulders, elbows, and hands.
 The first step to dealing this type of pain is to determine the underlying cause.